-Phase one clinical trials are the first time a new product is tested with humans.
-The trial happens in a small group of people, normally about 20 to 100, with the goal of determining its safety, and what dosage range will be most effective.
+Phase one clinical trials are the first time a new treatment is tested in humans.
+In this phase, only a small group of people will be involved.
+The goal of a phase one trial is to check treatment safety, and what dosage range will be most effective.

-Phase two progresses to a larger group of people, typically several hundred.
-This phase is working to determine the benefit of the product, ongoing safety, and how the product is used.
+Phase two clinical trials include a larger group of people.
+In this phase researchers aim to check the benefits and effects of the treatment, ongoing safety, and how is best used.

-Phase three is the final stage before the product can be used by the public.
-The study progresses to a larger group, this time several hundred to several thousand people.
+Phase three is the final stage before the treatment can be approved and used by the public.
+The study progresses to recruit an even larger group of people representing the general population.

-Phase three studies confirm efficacy and monitor long-term effects, collecting information that helps the intervention to be used safely.
+Phase three studies confirm efficacy and monitor long-term safety.
+By collecting information from a large population, it gives more confidence to the data.

 After Phase 3 clinical trials are completed successfully, the treatment may be approved for use in the general population by regulatory bodies (e.g. Australia’s Therapeutic Goods Administration TGA).